micromark/common-markup-state-machine/readme.md

 > *   <a id="stack-of-continuation" href="#stack-of-continuation">**Stack of continuation**</a> (`>` and `␠␠` for blockquote and list items)
 > *   Extensions
 > *   How to turn tokens into [*Content token*][t-content]
-> *   Character references in fenced code metadata
-> *   How to group escape and entity/character references
 >
 > It is developed jointly with a reference parser:
 > [`micromark`](https://github.com/micromark/micromark).